ksquareincmx/vuh-stencil-components/core/src/components/k-dropdown-item/readme.md

 It must exclusively be used as a children to `k-dropdown`.

+On React, it must use the `onInput` event to work.
 On Vue, it must use `@input` to work.

 <!-- Auto Generated Below -->

 ## Properties